AI9Stars/LLM-Rubrics-Survey/README.md

 ### C3: Benchmarks, Applications, and Research Roadmap

-We provide the first comprehensive synthesis of rubric-based benchmarks spanning general, professional, deep research, multimodal, and academic categories, and downstream applications across healthcare, law, education, finance, society, and scientific research.
+We provide the comprehensive synthesis of rubric-based benchmarks spanning general, professional, deep research, multimodal, and academic categories, and downstream applications across healthcare, law, education, finance, society, and scientific research.
 Across all domains, a shared tension recurs: translating the implicit judgment standards of domain experts into explicit, programmatically verifiable criteria without sacrificing the depth that makes those standards meaningful.

 We conclude with four open research directions (reliable rubric generation, dynamic rubric design, multimodal extension, and rubric internalization) that together define the trajectory toward scalable supervision and self-evolving aligned AI systems.